Hinduism in Assam: Navagraha Temple

-Navagraha temple are an important pilgremages sites devoted to Navagraha—the nine (nava) major celestial bodies (Grahas) meaning planets of Hindu astronomy.
+Navagraha temple are an important pilgrimage sites devoted to Navagraha—the nine (nava) major celestial bodies (Grahas) meaning planets of Hindu astronomy.
 The temple is made up of stones.
 These celestial bodies are named Surya means (Sun), Chandra means (Moon), Mangala means (Mars), Budha means (Mercury), Brihaspati means (Jupiter), Shukra means (Venus), Shani means (Saturn), Rahu means (North Lunar Node) and Ketu means (South Lunar Node).
 Many temples in Southern parts of India contain a shrine dedicated to the Navagrahas (nine planets).
 However, the term Navagraha temples refers to a cluster of nine separate temples, each an abode of one of the Navagrahas.

 Basistha temple

 Basistha Temple is located in the south-east corner of Guwahati city, Assam and is a Shaiva mandir.
 The history of the Basistha Ashram where the temple is located dates back to the Vedic age.
 According to legend the ashram was founded by the great saint Basistha muni (Vasishtha).
 Temple in the ashram stands on the bank of the mountain streams originating from the hills of Meghalaya, which becomes the rivers Basistha and Bahini/Bharalu flowing throughout the city.